Airport Parkway (Ottawa)

-Airport Parkway (Ottawa Route 79) is an expressway in Ottawa, Ontario, Canada.
+Airport Parkway (Ottawa Route 79) is a parkway and two-lane expressway in Ottawa, Ontario, Canada.
 It runs from the Ottawa Macdonald–Cartier International Airport to an interchange with Heron Road where it turns into Bronson Avenue.

 Route description

-Airport Parkway is a two-lane expressway for most of its length, and is home to one of Ontario's only two single-point urban interchanges at its Hunt Club Road exit.
+Airport Parkway is a two-lane expressway for most of its length, although since bicycles are permitted, it is not considered a controlled-access highway.
+It is home to one of Ontario's only two single-point urban interchanges at its Hunt Club Road exit.
 The speed limit is 80 km/h for its entire length.

-The Airport Parkway begins after leaving the airport, where it immediately interchanges with Lester Road.
-The Parkway turns northwards and traverses through some forest before encountering Hunt Club Road, which it interchanges it with an SPUI, the only kind in Canada.
+Airport Parkway begins after leaving the airport, where it immediately interchanges with Lester Road.
+The Parkway turns northwards and traverses through some forest before encountering Hunt Club Road, which it interchanges it with an SPUI, one of only a handful in Canada.
 After that, the Parkway passes under a pedestrian overpass and runs parallel to the Transitway.
 The Parkway then meets Walkley Road with a partial interchange.
 After that, it is flanked by residential neighbourhoods before interchanging with Brookfield Road, and the Parkway ends shortly after as it interchanges with Heron Road.
 The Parkway continues as Bronson Avenue and loses its expressway status.